 Because process of changing one’s mind, one’s heart, one’s cornerstone (that really isn’t a cornerstone at all) is not easy.

 The character played by Bradley Cooper, Jackson Maine, in the new “A Star is Born” sings a great line. …”It takes … a train to change your mind”.

 I knew that part of my life’s journey needed to be opening my heart to new ideas.
 Sometimes just have to let the old ways die in order to grow in heart.

-When someone is different than me, we can meet where our stories meet.
+We can meet where our stories meet